 Initially, manufacturing engineers are the point of contact for customer quotes.
 It is critical for us to be able to understand exactly what the customer needs.
 Supplying an optical print is the best practice to pass along this information.
 The document should supply mechanical specifications, optical material, and coating requirements.
 At this point in time, any tolerance in question will be addressed.
 This will drastically speed up the quoting process allowing us to get your quote back as soon as possible.
 Click the "Click here to Download Tolerance Chart" button below to access our tolerance chart.
 Once the tolerances are understood, there is a reference print shown below that outlines the relevant information needed.

 In addition to the actual print, it is also important to clarify what additional inspection documentation or tests will need to be performed.
 This would be any specific tolerances you want to be measured or environmental coating test administered.
 Routinely, our coating tests are based on the following Mil Standards: Mil-C-675, Mil-C-48497 A, Mil-PRF-13830B, Mil-M-13508C, and ISO 9211-3.
 First article data, when required, can be purchased.
 This will cover every dimension on the customer optical print provided and is always included on the bottom of our formal quotes.
 This typically will account for a quantity of three pieces and can add lead time to the order.
 We also offer general inspection data which will include specific attributes recorded every shipment on any aspect of the print the customer is wanting to record.
 First article and inspection data will be supplied to you through the industry standard AS9102 form, excel spreadsheet, a customer furnished form, and/or on the packaging of the individual element.
 This information can also be supplied electronically if needed.
 We pride ourselves on trying to make the end-users job as easy as possible.
 We can offer other value-added steps including edge/flat blackening, laser engraving, pointing radii, and precision fiduciary markings.
 All of these value-added steps have been found to speed up assembly processes and help decrease errors after the parts have left our facility.
+Check out our blog on interferometry if interested in the various forms of optical measurements and machines we use in our facility.

 We have numerous packaging options that are available from trays, individual envelopes, vacuum sealed anti-static clean-room bags, clam shells, and plastic PET-G containers.
 Some geometries require specific tooling and are not always in stock.
 Therefore, let us know if you require specific packaging.
 Labels can also be customized as shown below: